 I like to think of work as a game.
 As a player, I need to know the rules of how to play and how to win.
-These are set out via clear goals and objectives from management.
+These are set out via clear goals and key objectives from management and leadership.
 I want teammates (employees) and fans (customers) who are loyal and energetic.
 Lastly I have to love the game and care about the outcome of playing it.

-Problems begin when people don’t have clear direction from leadership.
-They are not placed in roles that are aligned with their strengths or where the outcomes of work feeds their souls.
+Problems in the workplace begin when people don’t have clear direction from leadership.
+They are not placed in roles that are aligned with their strengths or where the outcomes of work feed their souls.
 According to Forbes, employees like to use their strengths.
 A strong defensive player shouldn’t be thrown onto the court as a power-forward, and a creative contributor should not be head of sales.

-Another major deterrent to engagement is when the company either lacks values and purpose, or those phrases have just been written down somewhere and are no longer alive in the organization.
+Another major deterrent to employee engagement is when the company either lacks values and purpose, or those phrases have just been written down somewhere and are no longer alive in the organizational culture.
 Leaders at work are like coaches.
 Their job is to inspire everyone to win, to achieve the larger purpose.

 Google the words “employee engagement” and you will see no shortage of articles explaining why disengagement happens and what you can do about it.
-Most place the responsibility firmly in the hands of leadership.
-They suggest defining the company purpose and values, acknowledging employee triumphs, creating clear goals and objectives, and most importantly creating a culture where open communication is valued.
+Most place the responsibility firmly in the hands of management and leadership.
+They suggest a change in management strategy that defines the company purpose and values, acknowledges employee triumphs, creates clear goals and key objectives, and most importantly creates a work culture where open communication is valued.

-Managers must ask questions so that they can find out what employees want – from their jobs or in their personal lives.
+Managers must ask questions so that they can find out what the key to employee motivation is and what employees want from their jobs or their personal lives.
 This can be as simple as a new stapler, or as complex as creating a telework situation so that someone can finish their degree or start a family.

-In workplaces that value open communication, especially between employees and their managers, issues and frustrations quickly surface.
+In workplaces that value open communication and feedback, especially between employees and their managers, issues and frustrations quickly surface.
 Instead of festering and eventually leading to disengagement, managers can offer support.
 Employees are more likely to trust leadership, building relationships where people are more forthcoming and willing to ask for help.

-Disengagement may be an epidemic in the American workplace, but communication is the antidote.
+Disengagement may be an epidemic in the American workplace, but improving communication in the workplace is the key to increasing employee engagement.
 When it comes down to it, many of us are willing to let down a boss who is a stranger at a company where we are just pawns in their game.
 But how many of us are willing to let down the people we care about, when we are trusted equals in an enterprise where outcomes truly matter?